ankitrox/share-cart/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.2 =
-* Added support for localization.
+* Fix: Captcha is now optional.
-* Fix: Support to add bundled products.
+* Fix: CSS only for modal.
+* Performance: Optimize build.
+* Performance: Load scripts and styles only on cart and account page.

 = 2.0.0 =
 * Complete revamp of the plugin.